The-Goofy-Man/The-Company-Crew-Editor/README.md

-# Lethal-Company-Save-Editor
+# Lethal-Company-Crew-Editor

-> [!WARNING]
-> I no longer play Lethal Company therefore I have no use for this save editor so it will be archived. **The last known version that this editor worked for is V45**

-A Lethal Company save editor that is open source, built-in C#, .NET 8.0, using WPF.
-If you are looking for a download/release -> [click me](https://github.com/ArshansGithub/Lethal-Company-Save-Editor/releases/) <br><br>
+A Lethal Company crew editor that is open source, built-in C#, .NET 8.0, using WPF.
+If you are looking for a download/release click the releses tab right there -----> <br><br>
-Click below to watch my YouTube video showcasing the tool👇<br><br>
+Click below to watch the previous maintainers YouTube video showcasing the tool👇<br><br>
 [![YouTube Video](https://img.youtube.com/vi/GG6tZs23O1Q/0.jpg)](https://www.youtube.com/watch?v=GG6tZs23O1Q)

 ## Table of Contents